Planning & Development Department

 Plumbing inspectors are housed at the Hardin County Health Department and can be reached at 270-769-3071.
 HVAC inspections are performed by the State.
 Information can be obtained by calling 502-382-0551.

-Grant Administration
+Grants Administration

 Creating Vibrant Communities

 Creating Vibrant Communities is a program administered by the Kentucky Transportation Cabinet to assist communities in creating an actionable plan to outline a vision, conceptual development plan, and next steps necessary to create a transformative and unique destination for the community.
-The City of Elizabethtown was one of four communities in Kentucky awarded this grant opportunity in January of 2024.

 FAQ